weavejester/codox/README.md

 Then run:

-    lein codox
+    lein doc

-To generate the documentation, which will be placed in a "doc" subdirectory.
+This will generate API documentation in the "doc" subdirectory.